Ethylene Propylene Diene Monomer (epdm) Rubber Price Trend and Forecast

 In September 2025, the EPDM Rubber price in South Korea has continued its upward trajectory, with a 1% increase compared to the previous month.
 This sustained growth has reflected ongoing demand and a stable supply chain environment.
 As long as demand from key sectors has remained robust and raw material costs have stayed stable, the market has likely continued to experience price resilience in the coming months.

-EPDM Rubber Export prices FOB Houston, USA, Grade- Medium Diene, ENB Content (4.7).
+USA: EPDM Rubber Export prices FOB Houston, USA, Grade- Medium Diene, ENB Content (4.7).

-According to the PriceWatch, in Q3 2025, the Ethylene Propylene Diene Monomer (EPDM) Rubber price trend in the USA has followed a modest upward movement, with a 1% change during the quarter.
+According to Price-Watch™, in Q3 2025, the EPDM Rubber price trend in the USA has followed a modest upward movement, with a 1% change during the quarter.
 The price trend has been supported by steady demand from the automotive and industrial sectors, where EPDM has been used for manufacturing seals, gaskets, and other components.
-Despite stable production levels, fluctuations in raw material costs and regional supply issues have influenced the market.

-However, in September 2025, the EPDM Rubber price in the USA has experienced a downward shift, with a 3% decrease compared to the previous month.
 This decline has reflected the challenges from fluctuations in raw material prices and changing demand.
 As the market has adjusted to these shifts, it has remained uncertain whether the upward trend can be sustained in the short term.
 The market may have continued to experience volatility, depending on how demand and supply chain conditions have evolved.

-EPDM Rubber Export prices FOB Rotterdam, Netherlands, Grade- Medium Diene Oil Extended, ENB Content (4.1-4.3).
+Netherlands: EPDM Rubber Export prices FOB Rotterdam, Netherlands, Grade- Medium Diene Oil Extended, ENB Content (4.1-4.3).

 In Q3 2025, the Ethylene Propylene Diene Monomer (EPDM) Rubber price trend in the Netherlands has followed an upward trajectory, with a 3% increase during the quarter.
 The price trend has been driven by strong demand from both automotive and industrial sectors, where EPDM has been widely used for producing durable rubber parts.
 Stable raw material costs for ethylene and propylene have contributed to the price growth.

-In September 2025, the EPDM Rubber prices in the Netherlands have continued to show positive movement, with a 1% increase compared to the previous month.
+In September 2025, the Ethylene Propylene Diene Monomer (EPDM) Rubber prices in the Netherlands have continued to show positive movement, with a 1% increase compared to the previous month.
 This ongoing growth has reflected the continued strength in demand for EPDM, supported by steady supply chain conditions.
 As long as the automotive and industrial sectors have continued to drive demand, the market has likely remained stable, with moderate price adjustments expected based on shifts in supply and demand.

-EPDM Rubber Export prices FOB Tokyo, Japan, Grade- Medium Diene, ENB Content (4.6-5).
+Japan: EPDM Rubber Export prices FOB Tokyo, Japan, Grade- Medium Diene, ENB Content (4.6-5).

-According to the PriceWatch, in Q3 2025, the Ethylene Propylene Diene Monomer (EPDM) Rubber price trend in Japan has shown an upward movement, with a 2% increase during the quarter.
+According to Price-Watch™, in Q3 2025, the Ethylene Propylene Diene Monomer (EPDM) Rubber price trend in Japan has shown an upward movement, with a 2% increase during the quarter.
 The price trend has been driven by continued demand from the automotive and industrial sectors, where EPDM has been essential for tire production and rubber component manufacturing.
 Raw material costs have maintained stability, and efficient supply chains have supported the market’s growth.

 In September 2025, the EPDM Rubber prices in Japan have continued its upward trajectory, with an additional 1% rise compared to the previous month.
 This consistent growth has indicated that demand for EPDM has remained strong, and supply chain conditions have helped mitigate potential disruptions.
 The market has been expected to maintain its positive trend as long as demand from key sectors has stayed steady and supply chains have remained intact.

-EPDM Rubber Import prices CIF Shanghai (South Korea), China, Grade- Medium diene, ENB Content (4.5-5.7).
+China: EPDM Rubber Import prices CIF Shanghai (South Korea), China, Grade- Medium diene, ENB Content (4.5-5.7).

 In September 2025, the EPDM Rubber prices in China have continued its upward movement, with a 1% increase from the previous month.
 This sustained growth has reflected ongoing demand for EPDM and stable supply chain conditions.
 As the market has remained strong in China, demand for EPDM has been expected to continue, and the market has likely seen steady price increases unless major disruptions in supply or demand have occurred.

-EPDM Rubber Domestically traded prices Ex-Mumbai, India, Grade- Medium Diene, ENB Content (4.5-5.7).
+India: EPDM Rubber Domestically traded prices Ex-Mumbai, India, Grade- Medium Diene, ENB Content (4.5-5.7).

-According to the PriceWatch, in Q3 2025, the EPDM Rubber price trend in India has shown a slight upward movement, with a 1% increase during the quarter.
+According to Price-Watch™, in Q3 2025, the EPDM Rubber price trend in India has shown a slight upward movement, with a 1% increase during the quarter.
 The price trend has been supported by steady demand from the automotive and industrial sectors, where EPDM has been essential for seals, hoses, and other rubber components.
 Raw material costs for Ethylene and Propylene have remained stable, ensuring consistent production.

 In September 2025, the EPDM Rubber prices in India have remained stable, with only marginal changes in prices compared to the previous month.
 This suggests that while demand has stayed stable, supply chain conditions have helped to prevent significant fluctuations in prices.
 The market has been expected to stay steady in the coming months, with minor price adjustments based on supply and demand dynamics.

-EPDM Rubber Import prices CIF Laem Chabang (South Korea), Thailand, Grade- Medium diene, ENB Content (4.5-5.7).
+Thailand: EPDM Rubber Import prices CIF Laem Chabang (South Korea), Thailand, Grade- Medium diene, ENB Content (4.5-5.7).

 In September 2025, the EPDM Rubber prices in Thailand have continued its upward movement, with a 1% increase compared to the previous month.
 This continued price growth has indicated that the demand for EPDM has remained strong in key sectors, and supply chain conditions have helped to support price stability.
 As demand has continued, the market has been expected to remain resilient, with moderate fluctuations based on changes in market conditions.